liquibase/liquibase/DEVELOPING.md

 #### Controlling which systems are tested against

-Even though systems are able to be automatically brought up, tests against databases are slow.
-Therefore, exactly which test systems should be tested against is controllable by you.
-By default, Liquibase will only test against in-memory databases (h2, hsqldb, sqlite) because they are fast.
-Any tests which ask for other systems will automatically be marked as "ignored".
+The test framework is designed to automatically launch database instances of any type.
+However, database tests can be slow, so Liquibase defaults to testing in-memory databases (h2, hsqldb, sqlite).
+Any tests requiring other database platforms will be automatically marked as "ignored".

-To change which tests run and which are ignored, set the `liquibase.sdk.testSystem.test` attribute to be a comma-separated list.
-This can be most easily set in your liquibase.sdk.local.yml file (see below).
+The `liquibase.sdk.testSystem.test` attribute to be a comma-separated list specified in the `liquibase.sdk.local.yml` file (see below).

 The `liquibase.sdk.testSystem.test` setting can also specify specific settings for the test systems you wish to test against.
 For example, if you have `liquibase.sdk.testSystem.test=h2?version=1.4.200,mysql`, when your tests call `getTestSystem("h2")` it will get an h2 version 1.4.200 system.
 You can also specify profiles (see below) as well, like `liquibase.sdk.testSystem.test=mssql:case-sensitive,mysql`